 Help.org – Drug and Alcohol Rehab Centers in Minnesota

 Help.org exists to empower people with all the resources and tools they need to start or continue on their journey of recovery.
 Addiction presents unique challenges for everyone, but with the help and support of other people, anyone can overcome it.
 This guide helps the many residents of Minnesota struggling with substance abuse and addiction find affordable treatment that will put them on the path to recovery.
 It works to inform the general public about the dangers of substance abuse in Minnesota.

 The Foundation is a nonprofit organization working to meet the needs and enhance the quality of life for persons who live with hemophilia, related genetic bleeding disorders, and their complications.

 The Division of Homeland Security and Emergency Management helps Minnesotans prevent, prepare for, respond to, and recover from disasters and works to keep Minnesota secure from acts of terrorism.

 Housinglink is an online directory of affordable rental housing.

 Human Development Center

-The Human Development Center (HDC) is a private, non-profit agency established in 1938.
-It provides comprehensive mental health services to residents of Carlton, Cook, Lake and southern St. Louis counties.
+The Human Development Center (HDC) is a private, nonprofit agency established in 1938.
+It provides comprehensive mental health services to Carlton, Cook, Lake, and southern St. Louis counties.

 Huntington’s Disease Society of America

-National non-profit voluntary health agency dedicated to finding a cure for Huntington’s Disease.
-Provides support, information and educational services to improve the lives of those affected by HD, offers resources and guidance for HD families, and promote and support research to find a cure for HD.
+The Society is a national nonprofit voluntary health agency dedicated to finding a cure for Huntington’s Disease (HD).
+We provide support, information, and educational services to improve the lives of those affected by HD; offer resources and guidance for HD families; and promote and support research to find a cure for HD.